citrus-melon/citrus-melon.github.io/index.md

 ![Random](https://img.shields.io/badge/-Random-yellow)

 Record segments of audio from the microphone and then play them back in a loop!
 Also supports uploading your own files and playing multiple clips at once.
-Perfect for annoying your friends!

 [![Screenshot](/images/recordingRepeater.png)](https://citrus-melon.github.io/record-repeat)